shaunak-pusalkar/softcite-extractions-oa/README.md

 The data files are hosted outside github, on Zenodo at <https://zenodo.org/records/15066399>.
 This GitHub repo is documentation and hosts the files used to convert the data from json into tabular format in parquet.

+### Reporting extraction errors/omissions

+These extractions are the result of a machine learning model; they are probabilistic and will have both false positives and false negatives.
+The performance of the model shows f-scores around 0.8 (see <https://doi.org/10.1145/3459637.3481936> for full details, and <https://github.com/softcite/#papers> for more details, including the annotation scheme used in the underlying gold standard dataset.

+Please create [Issues](https://github.com/softcite/softcite-extractions-oa/issues) in this repository when you encounter problems in the dataset.
+That said, we can't correct these manually, but any explanation you can give will help us improve the training data and improve the model.
+Please also share transformations you have to apply to the dataset in your work with it.

 ## The data model

 A __paper__ can contain many __mentions__, each of which was found in a full-text snippet of __context__, and extracts the (raw and normalized) __software name__ , __version number__, __creator__, __url__, as well as associated __citation__ to the reference list of the paper.